Buy Curious

 Should you avoid properties subject to the mansion tax?

-There are also ways to lower your closing costs—such as buying in a new development with a tax abatement (or convincing the seller of a $1 million property to drop it below the mansion tax trigger).
+There are also ways to lower your closing costs—such as buying in a new development with a tax abatement (or convincing the seller of a $1 million property to drop it below the mansion tax threshold).

 For more information on the upfront costs of buying a home in NYC, see "Closing costs: A guide for NYC buyers and sellers."